greenriver/boston-cas/README.md

 The CAS matches vacancies to permanent supportive housing units to clients using a customizable rule-based system.
 Once a match is proposed by the system using these rules, the system verifies eligibility and coordinates communication around the housing opportunity between the client, Department of Neighborhood Development staff, Shelter Agencies and Housing providers.

-See [`docs/Flow May Vouchers.pdf`](https://github.com/greenriver/boston-cas/raw/master/docs/Flow%20Map%20Vouchers.pdf) for a flow map that describes voucher availability to person housed.
+See [`docs/Flow May Vouchers.pdf`](https://github.com/greenriver/boston-cas/raw/master/docs/Flow%20Map%20Vouchers.pdf) for a flow map that describes the process from voucher availability to person housed.

 ```
 Copyright © 2016 Green River Data Analysis, LLC